True Blue Software

 Checking Out Files

-Checking out a file from a parent snapshot into your local workspace gives you a copy of that file on your local machine so that you can work with it.
+Checking out a file from a snapshot into your workspace gives you a copy of that file on your machine so that you can work with it.
 Any changes you make to the workspace copy will not affect the file in the snapshot until you check the workspace file back in.

 You can check out a file with read-write (locked) or read-only (unlocked) permissions.
 Use the locked option when you want to make changes to the file, and use the unlocked option when you simply want to read the file from your local system.
 SnapshotCM allows you to check out multiple files in one operation.